Adult Survivors of Child Sexual and Physical Abuse Rob Shapiro 2018-04-18T14:57:33+00:00

 Assess the influence these memories have on behavior

-This integration will allow the survivor to process the memories and pain so that they no longer control their behavior and responses.
-He or she will be able to take control of his or her own life rather than continue to be controlled by maladaptive behavior patterns and responses as if they and their abuse experience are “frozen in time.”
+It is this integration that allows the survivor to process the memories and pain to the point that they no longer interfere with control of behavior and responses.
+Rather than continue to be controlled by maladaptive behavior patterns and responses, he or she will be able to take control of his or her own life as if they and their abuse experience are “frozen in time.”

 The initial phase of therapy with adult survivors of childhood sexual/physical abuse focuses on two goals: building trust between the therapist and the survivor and preparing the survivor for the healing process.
 The survivor shares his or her story at his or her own pace, which allows the therapist to assess which therapeutic techniques may be most beneficial.